-Fig. 21 also shows that wrong-path references have a positive effect on the overall performance of a runahead processor for most of the evaluated benchmarks.
+Figure 20 also shows that wrong-path references have a positive effect on the overall performance of a runahead processor for most of the evaluated benchmarks.
 The only benchmark where wrong-path references have a significant negative effect on overall performance is gcc.
-As compared to the traditional processor that was examined in Fig. 3, wrong-path references have a more positive effect on a runahead processor.
+As compared to a traditional processor that was examined in Figure 4, wrong-path references have a more positive effect on a runahead processor.
 We find that there are two major reasons for this: